 By Rachel Neifeld, RD, CDN

 When you are diagnosed with gestational hypertension, you may wonder if following a low sodium diet which is otherwise known to reduce blood pressure may be helpful.
 Interestingly, when it comes to gestational hypertension, following a low sodium does not reduce blood pressure.
-Gestational hypertension is caused in part by the placenta not being able to grow the usual network of blood vessels deep in the wall of the uterus with leads to poor blood flow in the placenta.
+Gestational hypertension is caused in part by the placenta not being able to grow the usual network of blood vessels deep in the wall of the uterus which leads to poor blood flow in the placenta.

 Because the reasons for high blood pressure during pregnancy are caused by physiological changes taking place in the body, dietary sodium intake does not play the same role as when you’re not pregnant.
 But don’t lose hope- a reduced-sodium diet can help prevent high blood pressure during pregnancy if you follow a low sodium diet before you become pregnant.
 Having any of the following risk factors prior to pregnancy increases your risk of developing gestation hypertension:

 - Having heart disease or diabetes